ksnxr/SSGRLDNDM/README.md

 # Code for the paper Scalable Stochastic Gradient Riemannian Langevin Dynamics in Non-Diagonal Metrics

-This repository contains code that can be used to reproduce the experiments as presented in the paper [Scalable Stochastic Gradient Riemannian Langevin Dynamics in Non-Diagonal Metrics](https://openreview.net/pdf?id=dXAuvo6CGI), published in Transcations on Machine Learning Research.
+This repository contains code that can be used to reproduce the experiments as presented in the paper [Scalable Stochastic Gradient Riemannian Langevin Dynamics in Non-Diagonal Metrics](https://openreview.net/pdf?id=dXAuvo6CGI), published in Transactions on Machine Learning Research.
 The detailed descriptions for each part, along with notes on implementation, can be found in this README.md.

 ## Geodesics induced by Monge